 - Sodium lauryl sulphate

 In addition to these, Enlafax-XR 75 mg capsules contain iron oxide red and TekPrint SW-1102 Red Ink.
 Enlafax-XR 150mg capsules contain Indigo carmine, Erythrosine and TekPrint SB-0007P White Ink.

-Enlafax-XR does not contain gluten, sucrose, tartrazine or any other azo dyes.
+Enlafax-XR contains traces of galactose and sulfites.
+This medicine does not contain gluten, sucrose, tartrazine or any other azo dyes.

 ENLAFAX-XR is supplied in Australia by:

 Enlafax-XR venlafaxine (as hydrochloride) 75mg modified release capsules – AUST R 143533